ENJOY 3 MIN READ

 The most important thing to look out for is engagement, be it organic or paid.
 You can make a list of two or three competitors, research on which social media platforms they are active on, the type of content they post, the frequency of their posting and the times they post.

 All these will give you a general idea of how your competitor is doing so you also know how to power up to face each other

 5. Choose your platforms and tactics for each platform

 This will be very easy to do when you know exactly where your target audience spends most of their time.
 If you learn that 50% of your target audience spend more time on Facebook, 30% on Instagram and 20% on Twitter, you would know that Facebook would be your primary platform, followed by Instagram and then Twitter.

-You need to be on a specific network where you have majority of your customers and not try to be everywhere.
+You need to be on a specific network where you have the majority of your customers and not try to be everywhere.
 The tactics you use basically depend on your business goals and marketing objectives.

-For example, if your goal is to increase leads with Facebook as your primary platform; one effective tactic will be to invest in Facebook paid ads and promotions to help give you more exposure and engagement which will in turn lead to greater lead generation.
+For example, if your goal is to increase leads with Facebook as your primary platform; one effective tactic will be to invest in Facebook paid ads and promotions to help give you more exposure and engagement which will, in turn, lead to greater lead generation.

 6. Create a content strategy.